-No matter how careful you are, if you have pets and leather upholstery, you will get the occasional stain or bad odor.
-Even the best trained pet may get unexpectedly sick on your leather couch or decide to leave his mark on your favorite leather chair, making you wish you had a natural stain cleaner for leather on hand.
+No matter how careful you are, if you have pets and leather upholstery, you will get the occasional pet stain or foul odor.
+Even the best-trained pet may get unexpectedly sick on your leather couch or decide to leave their mark on your favorite leather chair, making you wish you had a natural stain cleaner for leather on hand.

-Take them in the car and you have a recipe for pet stains on that valuable leather upholstery.

-Knowing how to protect your leather from pet stains and odors, and how to clean it when necessary, will help you get the most life out of those leather pieces.
+Knowing how to protect your leather from pet stains and odors and how to clean it when necessary will help you get the most life out of those leather pieces.

-Prevention is the first step toward ridding our leather pieces of unwanted odors.
-Proper conditioning, which will repel liquids, such as urine, is an excellent way to provide a simple barrier against the occasional accident.
+Prevention is the first step toward ridding our leather pieces of pet stains and unwanted odors.
+Proper conditioning, which will repel liquids such as cat or dog urine, is an excellent way to provide a simple barrier against the occasional accident.

-If you do end up with urine stain or odor, try to avoid commercial pet odor cleaners, which are not designed for leather and can easily damage it, making the mess worse than it was to begin with.
-Instead, use a bit of plain white vinegar mixed with water.
-Vinegar has natural deodorizing properties and will breathe through urine odors.
+If you do end up with pet urine stain or odor, try to avoid commercial pet odor cleaners, which are not designed for leather and can easily damage your leather items, making the mess worse than it was at the start.
+Instead, follow this process:

-Another problem caused by pets is oil stains on your upholstery.
-The only way to prevent this is to keep your pets off of your leather furniture.
-If this isn’t possible, wash down the leather furniture on a regular basis, and keep it properly conditioned.
+Another problem caused by pets is oil stains on leather upholstery.
+The only way to prevent this is to keep your pets off your leather furniture.
+If this isn’t possible, clean your leather furniture regularly, and keep it properly conditioned.